mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 By December, we were three months into the project.
 DesignAgency was 95% done with TinyPilot's new logo.
 All I wanted was to change some rounding on the corners and eliminate the border.
 I expected it to be a couple of hours of work.

-I was eager to finalize the logo because it would be the first completed asset DesignAgency was giving me.
+I was eager to finalize the logo because it would be the project's first complete asset.
 Once it was ready, I could publish it on the website, integrate it into the product's web interface, and print it on the device's physical case.

 All I needed was a couple more hours of work.
 But I didn't get them.